AnalyticsByJake/Selling_to_America/README.md

   <img src="images/image_1_cyber_retail.jpg" width=600/>
 </p>

-Using this simulated dataset, I combed through every detail to deliver a fine-tuned analysis of the US online retail market for online retailing, just like one would when handling real-world data.
+Using a simulated dataset, I combed through every detail to deliver a fine-tuned analysis of the US online retail market for online retailing, just like one would when handling real-world data.
 From raw CSVs to clean dashboards, I used Excel end-to-end — performing data cleaning, feature creation, analytical breakdowns, and final dashboard visualizations.
 This project demonstrates that with the right structure and logic, Excel can go toe-to-toe with even heavyweight BI tools for mid-sized datasets.

 <p align="center">
   <img src="images/image_2_ct_pay_method.jpg", width=800/>
 </p>

 The data for this project was obtained from [this Kaggle dataset](https://www.kaggle.com/datasets/ytgangster/online-sales-in-usa) and then cleaned, organized, analyzed and visualized.
+Please note that I had great difficulty uploading some of the files, and ultimately I have linked to a [Google Drive](https://drive.google.com/drive/folders/1FBdKn3uZx8Pd8-buH1F40iTSm6282SeS?usp=sharing); at least one of the files is solely available there.

 ## Table of Contents